JOwens14/MobileAppsProject/Readme.md

-"Carpi-chat and look at weather" - Ghandi
+"Carpe-chat and look at weather" - Ghandi